 Having control of your finances is crucial to living a self-sufficient life.
 These three things are vital to us as a couple to get control of our money and build the homestead of our dreams.

 In 2014 we set in motion a plan to escape suburbia and build a homestead paying cash as we go.
 Perhaps you’ve found yourselves with similar dreams.

 Maybe you and your partner want nothing more than to escape to the woods and live off the land.
 Or you just want to live life on your own terms.
 Spend more time together.
 Escape the rat race.
 Live your values.

 I completely relate to this dream!
-However, living the self-sufficient life together is more than just gardening, chickens, or hikes in the countryside.
+However, living a self-sufficient life together is more than just gardening, chickens, or hikes in the countryside.
 It takes considerable determination and partnership to make your dreams a reality.

 How did we do it?

-How We Were With Money
+How We Used to Be With Money

 Maybe you can relate to this.